 - Explore the Ngorongoro Crater and its abundant array of African wildlife.

-Upon your arrival at Kilimanjaro Airport in Tanzania, proceed through customs and search for your driver.
-They will be there, holding a sign with your name.
-Your driver will then take you to Hotel Moshi.
+When you land at Kilimanjaro Airport in Tanzania, go through customs and then find your driver.
+They will be waiting for you with a sign that has your name on it, all set to take you to Moshi.

 Overnight at the Hotel (with breakfast) or Similar

-In the morning, head to Lake Manyara National Park, nestled against the dramatic escarpment of the Rift Valley.
-This park features a lush groundwater forest and a range of ecosystems, including acacia woodlands, grassy plains, a swampy fan delta, and the vast lake itself.
-Such ecological variety draws numerous species of mammals, birds, and other wildlife.
-Notably, Manyara is famous for its rare tree-climbing lions.
-The park provides exceptional opportunities for game viewing, with buffalo, impala, giraffe, bushbuck, waterbuck, hippos, and a significant population of elephants often seen near the lake.
-Keep an eye out for blue monkeys, velvet monkeys, and the lively olive baboons as well.
+Start your day by visiting Lake Manyara National Park, which is beautifully situated against the stunning escarpment of the Rift Valley.
+This park boasts a vibrant groundwater forest and a diverse array of ecosystems, including acacia woodlands, grassy plains, a marshy fan delta, and the expansive lake itself.
+The rich ecological diversity attracts a wide variety of mammals, birds, and other wildlife.
+One of Manyara's highlights is its unique tree-climbing lions.
+The park offers fantastic opportunities for wildlife viewing, where you can spot buffalo, impala, giraffe, bushbuck, waterbuck, hippos, and a large population of elephants often gathered near the lake.
+Don’t forget to look out for blue monkeys, velvet monkeys, and the energetic olive baboons as well.

 Overnight Highview Hotel (with lunch, dinner & breakfast) or Similar

-After breakfast, set off for a drive to Serengeti National Park, a name that comes from the Maasai language and translates to "endless plain."
-Along the way, consider stopping at a Maasai Village to immerse yourself in their culture and engage in various tribal activities.
-Additionally, a visit to Olduvai Gorge, often referred to as the Cradle of Humanity, offers a glimpse into our ancestral past, with the museum highlighting humanity's remarkable evolution from its origins in East Africa to its present dominance.
+After enjoying breakfast, embark on a journey to Serengeti National Park, a name derived from the Maasai language meaning "endless plain."
+As you travel, you might want to pause at a Maasai Village to experience their rich culture and participate in traditional tribal activities.
+Furthermore, a stop at Olduvai Gorge, known as the Cradle of Humanity, provides an opportunity to explore our ancestral history, with the museum showcasing the incredible evolution of humanity from its beginnings in East Africa to its current prominence.

 Overnight at one of our Wild Camps* (with lunch, dinner & breakfast)